pgq18/conrft-modified/README.md

 ## 📝 Citation

-If you find our research helpful and would like to reference it in your work, please consider the following citations:
+If you find our research helpful and would like to reference it in your work, please consider using one of the following citations, depending on the format that best suits your needs:

+For the Arxiv version:
 ```bibtex
 @article{chen2025conrft,
   title={ConRFT: A Reinforced Fine-tuning Method for VLA Models via Consistency Policy},